muratk5n/thirdwave/en/index.md

 the decade ended five years later, the annual average was tens of billions.
-That’s when Jack Welch (Jack Welch!) announced that GE (GE!) was going to buy back the equivalent of $21 billion worth of its own stock because that was so much easier than “going out and taking a wild swing” at developing new technologies or new businesses.
+That’s when Jack Welch (Jack Welch!) announced that GE (GE!) was going to buy back the equivalent of $21 billion worth of its own stock because that was so much easier than 'going out and taking a wild swing' at developing new technologies or new businesses.
 It was the biggest single buyback yet.
 Welch was acting even more like a Wall Street guy, and Wall Street redoubled its love for him.
 Unquestionably a new party had started"